wesselb/stheno/README.md

 available.
 On OS X, these are both installed with `brew install gcc`;
 users of Anaconda may want to instead consider `conda install gcc`.
+On Linux, `gcc` is most likely already available, and `gfortran` can be installed with `apt-get install gfortran`.
 Then simply

 ```